10 Days in Bhutan from AU$11,888

 Arrival in Paro & Thimphu

-After September there are no restrictions on vaccinated travellers coming to Bhutan.
+Since September 2022 there are no restrictions on vaccinated or unvaccinated travellers coming to Bhutan.

-It's been eight years since Ewen Bell first started guiding trips to Bhutan.
-His favourite season is winter when the air is cool and dry in the mountains and you can enjoy the sunshine without exploding into a ball of sweat!
+It's been thirteen years since Ewen and Shellie first started guiding trips to Bhutan.
+Their favourite season is winter when the air is cool and dry in the mountains and you can enjoy the sunshine all day and cool air at night.

 Not much at all.
 All meals, permits and ground transport are covered already.
 If you're not buying much in the way of souvenirs then $20 for a sim card and maybe another $50 for drinks should cover the basics.
 We also provide a more detailed "Pre-Departure Pack" when you book in the tour.

-Solid walking boots with high ankle support is recommended.
+Solid walking boots with high ankle support is a good option, or "trail runners" that are designed to provide superior cushioning for arthritic conditions, but also excellent traction on uneven terrain.
 We don't do heavy walks on the Be Your Best tours, but we do expect to travese dusty and rocky trails.

 This is the really tough one.
 Anyone can do it, you just need to take your time and don't rush it.
 The trail is steep on the way up, and the final section is mostly stairs.
 Coming back down at the end of the day can be tough if you have knee trouble.
 We offer an alternate day out for those who want to sit out the Tigere's Nest.